advance100/doc_webpack/shimming-modules.md

-# Fixing broking module styles
+# Fixing breaking module styles

 Some files use a module style wrong.
 You may want to fix this by teaching webpack to not use this style.